exoplanet-dev/exoplanet/joss/paper.md

 Some of the most popular tools in this space include (and note that this is far from a comprehensive list!) `EXOFAST` [@eastman13; @eastman19], `radvel` [@fulton18], `juliet` [@espinoza19], `exostriker` [@trifonov19], `PYANETI` [@barragan19], `allesfitter` [@guenther20], and `orbitize` [@blunt20].
+Similar tools also exist for modeling observations of eclipsing binary systems, including `JKTEBOP` [@southworth04], `eb` [@irwin11], and `PHOEBE` [@conroy20].
-These packages all focus on providing a high-level interface for designing models and then executing a fit. `exoplanet`, however, is designed to be lower level and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ellc` [@maxted16], `starry` [@luger19], or `Limbdark.jl` [@agol20], which provide the building blocks for evaluating the models required for inference with exoplanet datasets.
+These packages all focus on providing a high-level interface for designing models and then executing a fit. `exoplanet`, however, is designed to be lower level and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ldtk` [@parviainen15b], `ellc` [@maxted16], `starry` [@luger19], or `Limbdark.jl` [@agol20], which provide the building blocks for evaluating the models required for inference with exoplanet datasets.
 In fact, several of the higher-level packages listed above include these lower-level libraries as dependencies, and our hope is that `exoplanet` could provide the backend for future high-level libraries.

-As emphasized in the title of this paper, the main selling point of `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara; formerly known as `Theano`, @theano] automatic differentiation framework used by `PyMC3`.
+As emphasized in the title of this paper, the main selling point of `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara] automatic differentiation framework used by `PyMC3`.
+It is worth noting that `aesara` was previously known as `Theano` [@theano], so these names are sometimes used interchangeably in the `PyMC3` or `exoplanet` documentation[^theano-aesara].
 This allows the use of modern inference algorithms such as No U-Turn Sampling [@hoffman14] or Automatic Differentiation Variational Inference [@kucukelbir17].
 These algorithms can have some computational and conceptual advantages over inference methods that do not use gradients, especially for high-dimensional models.
 The computation of gradients is also useful for model optimization; this is necessary when, say, searching for new exoplanets, mapping out degeneracies or multiple modes of a posterior, or estimating uncertainties from a Hessian.
-Care has been taken to provide gradients which are numerically stable, and more accurate and faster to evaluate than finite-difference gradients which can be subject to significant numerical errors and require 2N computations of a model with N free parameters.
+Care has been taken to provide gradients which are numerically stable, and more accurate and faster to evaluate than finite-difference gradients.

 # Acknowledgements